MacPaw/Setapp-framework/docs/Electron.md

     ```diff
     {
       "dependencies": {
-    +   "@setapp/framework-wrapper": "^2.0.6",
+    +   "@setapp/framework-wrapper": "^3.1.2",
         ...
       },
     }
     ```

-1. To rebuild the native module to the currently installed Electron version you should have `22.14.3` electron-builder version developer dependency.
+1. To rebuild the native module to the currently installed Electron version you should have `24.1.1` electron-builder version developer dependency.
 Also, you will need to add the `postinstall` script hook.
     ##### package.json
     ```diff
     {
       "devDependencies": {
-    +   "electron-builder": "^22.14.3",
+    +   "electron-builder": "^24.1.1",
+    +   "@electron/notarize": "^1.2.1",
+    +   "@electron/universal": "^1.3.4",
+    +   "node-gyp": "^9.3.1",
         ...
       },
       ...